enreina/frontend-mentor-qr-code-component/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML)
 - [Tailwind CSS](https://tailwindcss.com/)

-### What I learned (+ resources I found on the net)
+### What I learned

+Overall, I tried to work on the page from the outer part (i.e. grey background) to the inner part (i.e. the QR code image and the text).
+For layout sizing (width, height, margin, and padding), I checked the size/gap lengths on the provided design JPGs, and try to find the appropriate Tailwind CSS utility class closest to the intended size.
+I tried to avoid custom size as much as possible.

 - **Using Tailwind with vanilla HTML**

-  Because this is my first time working on Frontend Mentor challenge and my first time to use Tailwind CSS, I use Tailwind's [Play CDN](https://tailwindcss.com/docs/installation/play-cdn) to work on the solution rapidly.
+  Because this is my first time working on a Frontend Mentor challenge and my first time to use Tailwind CSS, I use Tailwind's [Play CDN](https://tailwindcss.com/docs/installation/play-cdn) to work on the solution rapidly.
 Ideally, the Play CDN should not be used for real production project.

 - **Using custom colors**